-Workers coming to Nunavik should preferably undergo a pre-departure quarantine.
-When this is not possible, the quarantine period will need to be done in the North.
+It should be noted that a mandatory quarantine period of 14 days will need to be done in the North as well.
 Workers may perform their duties while quarantined, in which case maximum measures are implemented to reduce the risk of transmission (refer to the isolation and distancing measures applicable to essential workers for more details).
 They must remain in quarantine outside of their work hours.
-The mandatory quarantine period is 14 days, but it may be split up between quarantine time in the South and in the North.